 Yep.
 Cheap TV spots.

 One of his salespeople told me it’s not uncommon for them to actually cuss her out for wasting their time.
-So even if they win the lottery they won’t be going back to that store.
+Even if those prospects win the lottery they won’t be going back to that store.

 And yet the owner keeps doing the same thing, year after year.
 It falls into the “epic fail” category of advertising 101.
 It’s insanity.